OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 These plugins can visualize non-HTTP protocols and you will also be able to intercept and manipulate the traffic.

-Please note that this setup can become sometimes very tedious and is not as straightforward as testing HTTP.
+Note that this setup can sometimes become very tedious and is not as straightforward as testing HTTP.

 ### Intercepting Traffic on the Network Layer